Laboratorija Zvuka: 1960s and early 1970s: Vranešević brothers' beginnings

 Mladen "Bata" Vranešević started his career as the vocalist for the bands Falkoni (The Falcons) and Neoplanti (The Neoplanters), and later joined Med.
 In 1971, the brothers started composing music for theatre plays, films, radio and TV shows.
 They debuted with music for Karpo Godina's 1971 short film Zdravi ljudi za razonodu (Healthy People for Recreation), composed on the lyrics of poet and musician Branko Andrić.
-For the music they were awarded on the Festival of Short and Documentary Film, which motivated them to continue composing.
-During the years, they wrote music for numerous films, most prominently for Karpo Godina's The Medusa Raft and Artificial Paradise, Dragan Kresoja's One Last Time, The End of the War, Oktoberfest, The Original of the Forgery, Full Moon Over Belgrade, and numerous TV shows, including popular children's shows Poletarac (Nestling), Priče iz Nepričave (Stories from Nepričava), Fore i fazoni (Jokes and Gags) and Čik pogodi ko sam (Guess Who I Am).
+For the music they were awarded on the Belgrade Festival of Short and Documentary Film, which motivated them to continue composing.
+During the years, they wrote music for over 150 films, most prominently for Karpo Godina's The Medusa Raft and Artificial Paradise, Dragan Kresoja's One Last Time, The End of the War, Oktoberfest, The Original of the Forgery, Full Moon Over Belgrade, and numerous TV shows, including popular children's shows Poletarac (Nestling), Priče iz Nepričave (Stories from Nepričava), Fore i fazoni (Jokes and Gags) and Čik pogodi ko sam (Guess Who I Am).
 They wrote music for plays by Belgrade National Theatre, Sarajevo National Theatre, Belgrade Drama Theatre, Duško Radović Theatre and other Yugoslav theatres.
 For their work they received several awards in Yugoslavia and abroad.
 In 1975, they started their own recording studio.

 In 1976, Vranešević brothers created the theatre play Gastarbajter opera (Gastarbeiter Opera) with film director Želimir Žilnik.
 Five years earlier, the brothers and Žilnik tried to produce their rock opera Fabrike radnicima (Factories to the Workers) in Atelje 212 theatre, but were—despite positive reactions by prominent figures involved in the theatre's work, like writers Jovan Ćirilov and Borislav Mihajlović Mihiz, director Borka Pavićević and actor Zoran Radmilović—refused by managing director Mira Trailović due to the play being overly politically provocative.
-Gastarbajter opera caused a minor diplomatic incident.
+Gastarbajter opera was initially offered to Kammerspiel theatre from Munich, which refused it, so eventually it premiered in the Serbian National Theatre in Novi Sad, causing a minor diplomatic incident.
 The play dealt with life of Yugoslav migrant workers in West Germany and Austria.
-After the play's premiere in Serbian National Theatre in Novi Sad, the cultural attaché of the Embassy of the Federal Republic of Germany tried to put across the ban of the play, claiming that it portrayed German employers as fascists.
-After a TV crew from Cologne did a report about the play, containing shots of the play and interviews with the authors, the scandal quited down.
+After the play's premiere, the cultural attaché of the Embassy of the Federal Republic of Germany tried to put across the ban of the play, claiming that it portrayed German employers as fascists.
+After a TV crew from Cologne did a report about the play, containing shots of the play and interviews with the authors, the scandal quieted down.